PnsDev/ItemFilter-Skript/README.md

 # ItemFilter
-A basic Skript based plugin for minecraft servers
+A basic Skript-based plugin for minecraft servers

 ## Instalation